Student Charter 2024/25

 • Check all emails and communications from the University regularly and respond or act as necessary.

-• Keep their contact details up to date.
+• Keep contact details up to date.

 • Familiarise themselves with information made available on course fees and associated costs of study.